zecure/shadowd.zecure.org/content/overview/shadowd.md

 ### Compilation

 If cmake is successful it creates a makefile.
-Use it to compile and install the project:
+Use it to compile and install the project.

-    make
+    make shadowd
     make install

+### Autostart

+If you compile shadowd from source it will not start automatically on boot, so you will have to set this up manually.
+How exactly this is done depends on your operating system.
+You can find init scripts for the most common Linux distributions in the [packaging repository](https://github.com/zecure/packaging).

+It is recommended to not run shadowd with root privileges, so you should add a new user and group.

+    useradd shadowd

+This user needs access to the configuration file.

+    chown root:shadowd /etc/shadowd/shadowd.ini
+    chmod 640 /etc/shadowd/shadowd.ini

 ## Database {#database}

 Install and configure a database server.
 At the moment shadowd officially supports PostgreSQL and MySQL.
-If you are done create a new user and database and import the correct layout, e.g.:
+Afterwards create a new user and database for shadowd and import the correct layout.

+If you are using PostgreSQL you can use `psql` to import the layout.

     psql -Ushadowd shadowd < /usr/share/shadowd/pgsql_layout.sql

+If you are using MySQL you can use `mysql` to import the layout.
+The user requires the `CREATE ROUTINE` privilege.

     mysql -ushadowd -p shadowd < /usr/share/shadowd/mysql_layout.sql

 ## Configuration {#configuration}